kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

 * ```DiskOrCreate``` if a disk image does not exist at a given location then create one
 * ```Disk``` a disk image must exist at a given location

-Example: Create a disk image with 1Gi size at /data/disk.img location and attach it to a VM.
+Example: Create a 1Gi disk image located at /data/disk.img and attach it to a VM.

 ```yaml
 apiVersion: kubevirt.io/v1alpha2